coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 After activating your Tectonic account, review and complete [Creating an AWS account][creating-aws] before downloading Tectonic Installer.

 Installing Tectonic requires:
+* The License and Pull Secret associated with your CoreOS account
 * An Identity Access Management (IAM) account
 * An associated Access Key
 * A domain or subdomain with DNS name service at AWS Route 53